ojima-h/abid/README.md

 ## Execution Model

 When a play is invoked, its parameters and results are saved in a database by default.
-If the play has been executed with same parameters and successed, it will be skipped.
+If the play has been executed with same parameters and successed, it will not be executed any more.

 ```ruby
 # Abidfile.rb